TorZidan/PompousPlayer/README.md

 This enables us to develop professional online WYSIWYG presentation editors with a "timeline", that can instantly save the user's changes (there is no need to "render" the video each time it is edited).
 By using HTML+CSS (instead of JS code) to define each presentation, it is extremely easy to automate the presentation creation by utilizing templates, wizards, etc.

 When we say "presentations", we don't mean the PowerPoint kind.
-We mean "videos" with slick animations of images, texts and short html5 videos.
+We mean "videos" with slick animations of images, texts, short html5 videos and 3D panoramas.

 For the modest user who is not into building online presentation editors: You can create rich animated presentations without having to write a single line of JavaScript code (still, you may need basic JS knowledge).
 If you know CSS, you'll be right at home.